 Created using our proprietary DuoBody technology through our DuoBody collaboration with Janssen.
 See "-Product and Technology Collaborations-Collaborations and Other Agreements for our Partnered Product Candidates-Janssen DuoBody Collaboration" for more information regarding our DuoBody collaboration with Janssen.

 In June 2018, this study was put on clinical hold by the FDA due to the occurrence of a Grade 3 adverse event.
-The clinical hold has since been lifted and the study is currently ongoing.
+The clinical hold was lifted in October 2018 and the study is currently ongoing.